iamemilio/installer/docs/user/openstack/README.md

 openstack image create --container-format=bare --disk-format=qcow2 --file rhcos-${RHCOSVERSION}-openstack.qcow2 rhcos
 ```

 **NOTE:** Depending on your OpenStack environment you can upload the RHCOS image as `raw` or `qcow2`.
 See [Disk and container formats for images](https://docs.openstack.org/image-guide/image-formats.html) for more information.
-The installer looks for an image named `rhcos`.
-This could be overridden via the `OPENSHIFT_INSTALL_OS_IMAGE_OVERRIDE` environment variable if for instance your cloud operator provides the image under a different name.
+At the time of writing, the installer looks for an image named `rhcos`.

 The public network should be created by the OpenStack administrator.
 Verify the name/ID of the 'External' network: